• Ticket Fines and Penalties in Virginia

 • Violating a state law of texting while driving

-A second conviction of any combination of these violations will lead to the loss of your driving privileges for 60 days, or 120 days for a third or subsequent conviction of any combination of these offenses.
+A 2nd conviction of any combination of these violations (within 3 years) will lead to the loss of your driving privileges for 60 days, or 120 days for a subsequent conviction of any combination of these offenses.

 CDL Disqualifications

-You CDL will be disqualified from anywhere from 180 days to one year for the following convictions:
+You CDL will be disqualified for at least 180 days for the following convictions:

 • Violating a driver or vehicle out-of-service order while transporting nonhazardous materials

-• Violating a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers
+• Violating a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passengers or more

-For more on traffic ticket penalties for commercial drivers, check out the Federal Motor Carrier Safety Administration’s (FMCSA) website and the Virginia Driver’s Manual.
+For more on traffic ticket penalties for commercial drivers, check out the Federal Motor Carrier Safety Administration's (FMCSA) website and the Virginia Commercial Driver's Manual.